USD 1599 per person

 Behaviour

 The Himalayan musk deer is a solitary, terricolous species that prefer to hide in the forest.
 They are most active in the morning and evening, frequently when eating.
 The bounding motion of Himalayan musk deer is unusual.
 They can jump up to 6 m.
 Some chervils, such as the Himalayan musk deer, designate specific sites as latrines, selecting a location only for deification.
 They urinate somewhere else.
-Although the explanation for this behaviour is uncertain, it is becoming more common during mating season.
+Although the explanation for this behavior is uncertain, it is becoming more common during mating season.

 The journey begins with your arrival in Kathmandu, the capital city and the starting point for the majority of popular trekking programs to the north.
 Our agent will pick you up at Tribhuvan International Airport and transport you to the hotel.
 You will be greeted warmly and served wonderful Nepali food.
 More information will be supplied to you in the evening.